dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 1. **Homing is Optional**: Navigation works from current position, just like calibrate.py
 2. **Verify After Calibration**: Use preview to check interpolation accuracy after creating calibration
 3. **Preview Before Experiments**: Check alignment of selected wells before running long experiments
-4. **Use Sequential Navigation**: The Next/Previous buttons make it easy to go through all wells
+4. **Use Graphical View for Large Grids**: The graphical view makes it easy to see the full well plate layout and navigate to specific wells
+5. **Use List View for Sequential Navigation**: The list view is great for going through wells sequentially
+6. **Switch Views as Needed**: Use the view dropdown to switch between list and graphical views based on your task
-5. **Check Critical Wells**: Focus verification on wells that are critical for your experiment
+7. **Check Critical Wells**: Focus verification on wells that are critical for your experiment
-6. **Save Time**: Preview selected wells from experiment files to only check what you'll use
+8. **Save Time**: Preview selected wells from experiment files to only check what you'll use
+9. **Experiment Mode Visualization**: When loading from experiment files, use graphical view to see which wells are selected (enabled) vs. not selected (grayed out)

 ## Related Documentation